DarkHawk727/LeetCode-Solutions/Algorithms and Data Structures for Beginners.md

 tail = newLastNode
 ```

-- We can sume the time complexities of the doubly-linked list in the following table:
+- We can summarize the time complexities of the doubly-linked list in the following table:

 | Operation            | Time Complexity | Notes                                               |
 | -------------------- | --------------- | --------------------------------------------------- |